chao921125/scroll-seamless/docs/api.en.md

 - `setOptions(options)`: Update options

 ## Types
-- SeamlessScrollOptions: All parameter type definitions
+- ScrollSeamlessOptions: All parameter type definitions
-- SeamlessScrollController: All method type definitions
+- ScrollSeamlessController: All method type definitions

 ## Extensibility
 - Support for custom utility extensions
 - Support for custom styles
 - Multi-platform usage

+---

+For more examples and usage, please refer to the main documentation and examples directory.